Chlorinator Well Water Package J-PRO-22 with Solution Tank

 These complete chlorinator pump and tank systems include injection check valve, 3/8" OD tubing, and fittings and are the best way to achieve accurate chlorine residuals with the least amount of maintenance.
 Dual voltage!
 Works on both 110v or 220v power sources.

 - Uses chlorine bleach.
-Easily make your own solution using our NSF Certified Powdered Bleach, or use non-scented liquid chlorine bleach.
+Easily make your own solution using our Certified Powdered Bleach, or use non-scented liquid chlorine bleach.

 - Easy and precise dosage of chlorine makes it easy to control.